DSixto/Resume/index.md

 - **MiraCosta College**

      Major: Computer Science

      2010 - Present

-      Currently pursing an Associate Degree at MiraCosta College, while also obtaining units necessary to transfer in order to obtain a
+     Currently pursing an Associate Degree at MiraCosta College, while also obtaining units necessary to transfer in order to obtain a Bachelor's Degree.
-      Bachelors Degree.

 ## Volunteer Service